marknelsonengineer/DTMF_Decoder/README.md

     - I don't trust that it's a solid foundation i.e. [Silverlight](https://www.neowin.net/news/former-microsoft-pm-silverlight-is-dead/) and one WinUI 3 reviewer [wrote](https://mariusbancila.ro/blog/2022/04/08/unwrapping-winui3-for-cpp/):
     > WinUI 3 is trumpeted as the next big thing in Windows development.  ...
-I personally don't see this as the modern native library C++ Windows develoeprs have been wishing for the past 12-15 years.  ...
-The API is cumberson at best.
+I personally don't see this as the modern native library C++ Windows developers have been wishing for the past 12-15 years.  ...
+The API is cumbersome at best.
 The generated code is not optimal.
       I think that time has shown that WinRT and UWP were a mistake.
 WinUI, instead of starting from scratch, sweeps the dirt under the carpet.
 I think it's another mistake and time will tell whether I'm write or wrong.